saidvandeklundert/saidvandeklundert.github.io/_posts/napalm.md

 image: /img/napalm_logo.png.png
 ---

-Recently, I have become a bit more interested in NAPALM.
-Up untill this point, most of my scripting efforts involved <b>PyEZ</b>, <b>paramiko</b> and <b>Netmiko</b>.
+Recently, NAPALM and I crossed paths.
+Up untill this point, most of my scripting efforts involved <b>PyEZ</b>, <b>Paramiko</b> and <b>Netmiko</b>.
 But after having to work with multiple vendors inside <b>SaltStack</b>, <b>NAPALM</b> started coming up more and more.
 This post is a short summary of what I have learned so far about NAPALM in general.

 <p align="center">
   <img src="https://github.com/saidvandeklundert/saidvandeklundert.github.io/blob/napalm/img/napalm_logo.png">